NCIS: Tony & Ziva

 NCIS: Tony & Ziva is an American television series on Paramount+, a spin-off of the long-running crime procedural NCIS.
 The series premiered on September 4, 2025.
+In December 2025, the series was canceled after one season.

 Summary

-Picking up from early 2020 when Ziva had flown to Paris to reunite with Tony and Tali, the family has led a peaceful life in Paris; Tony is the head of a private security firm while Ziva owns a schoolhouse.
+Picking up from early 2020 when Ziva had flown to Paris to reunite with Tony and Tali, the family has led a peaceful life in Paris; Tony is the head of a private security firm while Ziva owns a language school.
 Although not together romantically, Tony and Ziva co-parent their daughter while Ziva undergoes therapy sessions.
 However, their lives are interrupted when an unknown assailant attempts to steal Interpol funds using a mysterious tech program called 9.4, framing Tony for the crime.
-Now, Tony and Ziva join forces with 9.4 designer, a hacker named Boris Peskov, to find the ultimate culprit behind 9.4 and clear their names.
+Now, Tony and Ziva join forces with 9.4's designer, a hacker named Boris Peskov, to find the ultimate culprit behind 9.4 and clear their names.
 Flashbacks throughout the series show how Tony and Ziva's relationship fell through, pointing to how they come back together in the present while on the run.